 It makes it easier for them to think about it as if they were writing a dating profile for you and they have reached the part that asks for three words to describe your personality.

-To define your business personality ask close friends to describe your personality in no more than 3 words as if they were writing for a dating profile.
+To define your business personality ask close friends to describe your personality in no more than 3 words as if they were writing

 Then look for common words and themes in the words that they share with you.